kwru222/RoboticsAssign3/README.md

 controller(Control_CTC!) #to implement the CTC controller
 ```
 Once the command with desired control is entered into the terminal, a window will be opened to visualize the resulting control of the Panda manipulator.
+The 2 norm of the manipulator joint angle configuration will also be printed in the terminal.
+Note: gain values for PD and CTC controllers have been adjusted to achieve a 2 norm of less than .01.

 ## Credit